 - Anisocytosis: this is a variation in size of RBCs; it may be an indication of anemia

 - Macrocytosis: large RBCs that may be due to a vitamin B12 or folate deficiency.
-They are seen in pernicious anemia, chronic alcoholism, and megaloblastic anemia.
+They are seen in megaloblastic anemia (e.g., pernicious anemia), chronic alcoholism, and myelodysplastic syndrome.